Glossary & FAQs

 Cold case

 Refers to investigations that remain unsolved after all active evidence and leads have been exhausted.
-BlindSite enables the re‑examination of archived evidence, potentially revealing previously undetected latent evidence.
+BlindSite's NCND application allows for the re-examination of archived evidence, potentially revealing previously undetected latent evidence.

 Covert Applications